huan/paper-morpho-vector-presentation/paper/text.md

 ## Conclusion and Future Work

-Morphonology knowledge is, and it could be able to help the word embedding to be more informative.
+Morphology knowledge is, and it could be able to help the word embedding to be more informative.
 There's already lots of word embedding research based on the morpheme, but it seems they are all very early stage, and there still have not a solution for the industry like Word2Vec or GLOVE.

 We believe this direction is a right direction to improve the performance of traditional word embedding for NLP tasks, and it is worth to do more research based on the previous studies.